akb825/DeepSea/modules/Scene/README-conversion.md

 	* `name`: the name of the node.
 	* `type`: the name of the node type.
 	* `data`: the data for the node.
 What this member contains (e.g. a string or a dict with other members) depends on the node type.
+* `customResources`: array of custom resources to include.
+Each element of the array has the following members:
+	* `name`: the name of the custom resource.
+	* `type`: the name of the custom resource type.
+	* `data`: the data for the custom resource.
+What this member contains (e.g. a string or a dict with other members) depends on the custom resource type.

 The different types for scene nodes are documented below.